controlplaneio-fluxcd/charts/charts/flux-operator/README.md

 The operator automates the patching for hotfixes and CVEs affecting the Flux controllers container images and enables the configuration of multi-tenancy lockdown on Kubernetes and OpenShift clusters.

+The operator comes with the Flux Status Page web UI exposed on port `9080` that allows users to visualize the status of the Flux installation and monitor the GitOps delivery pipeline in real-time.

 ## Prerequisites

 - Kubernetes 1.22+